 The SDDC is the only lessee for which we are required, under the SDDC contract, to provide all containers that they request.
 In the event that containers are not available within our fleet, we fulfill our obligations under the SDDC contract by purchasing new or used containers or subleasing containers and equipment from other leasing companies.
 This contract also allows the U.S. military to return containers in many locations throughout the world, but the rate of return of containers that we have experienced to date has been very low.
-Since the inception of the SDDC contract, we have delivered or transitioned more than 111,000 containers and chassis to the U.S. military, of which fewer than 31,000 containers have been returned.
-However, over 39,000 containers have been reported as unaccounted for and the U.S. Military paid a stipulated value for each such container.
-The SDDC contract was awarded with a one-year base period, with four one-year extension options, and with a potential for up to five additional one-year "award terms," which award terms will be considered and awarded based on an annual performance review and confirmation.
-We have been informed that we have been awarded our fourth SDDC contract for 2008 (the last period reviewed), pursuant to the annual performance review required thereunder.
-If we continue to receive such high evaluations, the total contract period under the SDDC contract could extend for the full ten years.
+Since the inception of the SDDC contract, we have delivered or transitioned more than 127,000 containers and chassis to the U.S. military, of which fewer than 73,000 containers have been returned.
+However, over 45,000 containers have been reported as unaccounted for and the U.S. Military paid a stipulated value for each such container.
+The SDDC contract was awarded with a one-year base period, with four one-year extension options, and with a potential for up to five additional one-year "award terms," which award terms were considered and awarded based on an annual performance review and confirmation.
+We have been informed that we have been awarded our fifth SDDC contract extension, at this stage extending the term until June 23, 2013.
+We also received an "Excellent" rating for our performance under the SDDC contract for 2009 (the last period reviewed), pursuant to the annual performance review required there under.
+Due to these high evaluations, the total contract period under the SDDC contract has been extended for the full ten years.

-The U.S. military informed us in April, May, August, September and December of 2008 that 11,144 containers that they leased from us were unaccounted for.
-Of this total, 5,138 were owned containers, 4,577 were managed for third party owners and 1,429 were subleased.
+The U.S. military informed us in 2009, 2008 and 2007 that 3,663, 11,144 and 27,925 containers, respectively, that they leased from us were unaccounted for.
+Of this total, 17,116 were owned containers, 18,981 were managed for third party owners and 6,635 were subleased.
 Per the terms of our contract with the U.S. military, they paid a stipulated value for each of these containers.
-Due to the loss of these containers, future rental income from the U.S. military on these containers will cease, but we did record a \$2.3 million gain on the owned and subleased portion of these unaccounted for containers during the fiscal year ended December 31, 2008.
-The U.S. military informed us in August and September of 2007 that 27,925 containers that they leased from us were unaccounted for.
-Of this total, 10,604 were owned containers, 12,657 were managed for third party owners and 4,664 were subleased.
-While future rental income from the U.S. military on these containers ceased due to the loss of these containers, we did record a \$4.6 million gain on the owned and subleased portion of these unaccounted for containers during the fiscal year ended December 31, 2007.
+Due to the loss of these containers, future rental income from the U.S. military on these containers will cease, but we did record gains of \$0.9 million, \$2.3 million and \$4.6 million on the owned and subleased portion of these unaccounted for containers during the fiscal years ended December 31, 2009, 2008 and 2007, respectively.